Washakie: Fort Bridger Treaties

 In 1863, and again in 1868, he signed treaties with the U.S. at Fort Bridger, Wyoming.
-The Fort Bridger Treaty of 1863 established a generic Shoshone country, whose borders extended eastward to the crest of the Wind River Mountains, south to the Uintah Mountains of Utah, and on the northern side, to the crest of the Bitterroots.
+The Fort Bridger Treaty of 1863 established a generic Shoshone country, whose borders extended eastward to the crest of the Wind River Range, south of the Uintah Mountains of Utah, and on the northern side, to the crest of the Bitterroots.
 The western border was left undefined, but was understood to include most of the Snake River as far as the Oregon border.
 This treaty included a number of Shoshone and Bannock Indian bands besides that of Washakie.
 The Fort Bridger Treaty of 1868 was established at the Fort Bridger Treaty Council of 1868 and it proved more significant, for it established the Shoshone and Bannock Indian Agency located in west-central Wyoming.
 Moreover, this was land selected by Washakie and his headmen of the Eastern Shoshones.
 The initial reservation included about 3000000 acre in Wyoming's Wind River country for his people.
 Although an 1872 land cession reduced the size by 800000 acre, this valley remains the home of the Eastern Shoshones today.
 He was also determined that Native Americans should be educated, and he gave land to Welsh clergyman John Roberts to establish a boarding school where Shoshone girls learned traditional crafts and language.

+Artwork

+Washakie was a hide painter.
+An 1880 painted elk hide at the Glenbow Museum is attributed to him.
+The hide painting portrays the Sun Dance.
+One of his sons, Cotsiogo (also known as Codsiogo and Katsikodi), was a prominent hide painter.
+His great-granddaughter, Eva McAdams became a prominent buckskin needlework artist and regalia maker.

-Washakie and Mormonism
+Washakie and The Church of Jesus Christ of Latter-day Saints

 Washakie was a friend of Brigham Young and expressed sadness at the fighting his people had often done with the Utahns.
 It was not until after 1880, after Young's death, that Washakie became a member of the Church of Jesus Christ of Latter-day Saints.
-He was baptized on September 25, 1880 by Amos R. Wright.
+He was baptized on September 25, 1880, by Amos R. Wright.
 About 300 other Shoshone joined the church at this point.